litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

    from typing import Any

-   from starlite import Request, Provide, Router
+   from litestar import Request, Provide, Router

    from my_app.db.models import User from my_app.security.jwt import Token